tiffanyposs/go-structs/README.md

 Memorory on your machine (RAM) can be thought of as a bunch of different slots/boxes.
 Each box can store some data.

-Go is a "Pass by Value" language, which means that when you pass a value in Go it creates a new instance in the memory
+Go is a "Pass by Value" language, which means that when you pass a value in Go it creates a new instance in the memory.

+The below example doesn't do what you might think it does at first glance:

 ```go